 According to Proptech1, only €77 million was invested in the proptech sector in 2014, a number that has since ballooned to around €500 million (a jump of roughly 550%).

 In recent times, we've seen big funding rounds for the likes of TopHat and Nested (UK), McMakler (Germany) Spotahome and Badi (Spain), Finalcad (France), and even some early consolidation (e.g. Jeff in the Spanish market).

 Germany is leading among the most active backers of proptech startups.
 Vito ONE, Viessmann's proptech investment arm, comes in first with 15 deals, followed by three other VC investors from the DACH region: BitStone Capital, PropTech1 Ventures itself, and SIGNA Innovations, the investment vehicle of the Austrian real estate group of the same name.

 Also super active in this space: Kima Ventures, Seedcamp, Pi Labs and blackprint Booster.

 In related news, A/O PropTech just announced a €250 million fund to invest permanent capital in proptech startups, so expect activity to increase.

 The map below provides a rough overview of selected proptech startups that have accumulated the highest (disclosed) amounts of equity financing in their respective countries over the last five years.

 According to the research, the UK claims the biggest share of the total European investment volume for proptech.
-However, the sheer number of proptech startups presents a somewhat different picture: the UK, DACH region and France are leading Europe, but are closer together when compared to the financing volume – closely followed by Spain and
+However, the sheer number of proptech startups presents a somewhat different picture: the UK, DACH region and France are leading Europe, but are closer together when compared to the financing volume - closely followed by Spain and the Nordics region.

 For more data-driven insights, and a nice overview of 2020 trends in the European proptech sector, download the report here.